deohs/r_onramp/r_packages_sessions_scripts.md

 How do you save an R session?

-* answer 'yes' when prompted, upon quitting your session
+* Answer 'yes' when prompted, upon quitting your session.
-* save your command history and workspace with R commands or menu choices
+* Save your command history and workspace with R commands or menu choices.

 Example: Save your command history to the current folder (as `.Rhistory`):